 Which is it?
 Dragon or Monkey???

 - An episode of Martin had Gina try to take the test.
-She couldn't work up enough urine, so Martin cave her a liter of Coke to chug.
+She couldn't work up enough urine, so Martin gave her a liter of Coke to chug.

 - M*A*S*H: Margaret thinks she might be pregnant after a getaway with her husband.
 The standard test uses a female rabbit but the only one available belongs to Radar.
 They talk him into using his rabbit but he demands that they not kill her - so they perform surgery to remove her ovaries in order to test them.